We have been roasting coffee for a long time, yet the competition scene has really only evolved over the last 14 years.

 In this regard, the concept of the competitions is somewhat flawed due to the potential for companies to exploit the rules by using coffees that are not part of their everyday commercially available range and by roasting these one-off lots on equipment that is not used for their daily production.

 Recent examples of this are companies scoring Gold Medals in 2015 and 2016 from Geishas and rare micro lots, yet these coffees were not available to purchase as roasted products because they mysteriously “sold out” literally a day after the event.
+How is that fair or even reasonable when a company claims “bragging rights” with a one-trick routine and then unable to back it up.

-The question arises – how does that type of performance translate into validation for their brand and their product in an ongoing supply situation – was it true skill or just open cheque-book purchasing to boost their credentials and ego ?
+The question arises – how does that type of performance translate into validation for their brand and their product in an ongoing supply situation – was it true skill or just open cheque-book purchasing to boost their credentials and inflate their ego ?

 Our medals are roasted on our everyday production platforms